suparious/ai-video-generator/README.md

 ## Installation

+On a Debian / Ubuntu system, install dev dependencies:

+    ```bash
+    sudo apt update

+    sudo apt install build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev curl git libncursesw5-dev xz-utils tk-dev libxml2-dev libxmlsec1-dev libffi-dev liblzma-dev

+    sudo apt install python3-full python3-pip python3-wheel python3-venv

+    sudo apt install libavutil-dev libavformat-dev libavcodec-dev libavdevice-dev libavfilter-dev libswscale-dev gfortran libopenblas-dev cmake libxsimd-dev

+    sudo apt install llvm
+    ```

 We recommend having an independent Python 3.13.

+    # Explicitly setup your torch ahead of the requirements, if you have special needs, such as ROCm or older / newer NVIDIA
-    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128 pip install -r requirements.txt
+    `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128`

+    # Then install requirements the normal way
+    `pip install -r requirements.txt`

 To start the GUI, run:

-    python demo_gradio.py
+    `python demo_gradio.py`

 Note that it supports `--share`, `--port`, `--server`, and so on.

 The software supports PyTorch attention, xformers, flash-attn, sage-attention.
 By default, it will just use PyTorch attention.
 You can install those attention kernels if you know how.
+If you have problems with the defaults, comment them out form the `requirements.txt`.

-For example, to install a specific version of sage-attention:
+For example, to install a specific version of sage-attention, comment it out from the `requirements.txt` and then run:

-    pip install sageattention==1.0.6
+    `pip install sageattention==1.0.6`

 However, you are highly recommended to first try without sage-attention since it will influence results, though the influence is minimal.

+Building the wheels for all of these kernels can take a long time.

 ## GUI